openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 If you want to switch from Nightscout profile to local profile just do a profile switch on your NS profile and clone the profile switch as described above.

 #### Upload local profiles to Nightscout
 Local profiles can also be uploaded to Nightscout.
-The settings can be found in NS Client preferences.
+The settings can be found in [NSClient preferences](../Configuration/Preferences#nsclient).

 ![Upload local profile to NS](../images/LocalProfile_UploadNS2.png)